 Director, Psy.D. in Counseling Psychology, and Associate Professor

-Dr. Barrett has been with the Psychology Department for six years.
+Dr. Barrett has been with the Psychology Department for eight years.
 She earned her B.A. from Fordham University and her Ph.D. from CSPP-San Francisco.
 Dr. Barrett is a Licensed Psychologist in NJ and CA. Her areas of expertise are Child and Adolescent Development and Psychodynamic Theory and Practice.
 Her scholarship focus is Parenting and Developmental knowledge, Health Psychology, and Sociocultural Perspectives on Women and Diagnosis.

 Thomas C. Barrett, Ph.D.